Ostrogoths: Art

 One historiographical tradition from the early 20th century credited the Ostrogoths with assimilating Greek and Asian artistic influences in the Pontic steppe, inventing runes there, and ultimately producing distinctive decorative art in Italy.
 During their two centuries in southern Russia, they may have helped shape what became Teutonic art before the Hunnic invasions of 376.
 However, modern scholars are less certain about such influences and claim instead that early Ostrogothic art primarily featured utilitarian objects and jewellery, with ornamental patterning and animal style comparable to other migration-period work and little is known about their work prior to their settlement on the Italian Peninsula.

 The Ostrogothic king of Italy, Theodoric—ruling from the historic heart of the empire like his Frankish contemporaries and later Lombard successors—adapted Roman architecture, imagery, and ceremonial not only to legitimize his rule but also to express an enduring Ostrogothic artistic identity.
 He also chose a tomb design that connected him to the artistic commemoration of rulers like Constantine, founder of the Christian Empire, and the Honorian dynasty, his Italian predecessors.
 This reflected the Ostrogothic synthesis of Roman imperial artistic forms with Germanic tradition.
-This is not to suggest that Theodoric and the Ostrogoths under his command were merely aping the Romans, since "in all known all known artistic representations" of the Germanic king, the princeps stands idependently.
+This is not to suggest that Theodoric and the Ostrogoths under his command were merely aping the Romans, since "in all known artistic representations" of the Germanic king, "the princeps stands independently".
 This implied to onlookers that the glory and dominion represented by Theodoric's likeness were his alone and "did not complement" the Eastern emperor's greater authority, despite claims otherwise.